 But even more than the different flavors and textures of all those nuts, I really like to get a variety of health benefits.
 I'm like that with herbal, black, and green tea too.

 Generally, a 1-ounce serving (a good handful) of any type of tree nut has about 160 calories, most of which come from heart-healthy unsaturated fat.
 Nuts are all pretty low in carbs and have about 2-4 grams of fiber.
 But when you look closely at their nutrient profiles, there are a few nutritional differences between different types of nuts.

 Here are some nutrition facts about some of my favorite nuts:

 Walnuts are especially high in polyunsaturated fats.
 In fact, they're the only tree nut that's a significant source of ALA, a plant source of omega-3 polyunsaturated fat.
 Eating more omega-3 fat is linked to a lower risk of heart disease, and less inflammation.
 That's good if you have arthritis or any inflammatory conditions.

 Almonds are significantly higher in calcium and vitamin E than all other tree nuts.
-If you’re looking for non-dairy calcium foods, don’t overlook almonds.
-They’re also a bit higher in fiber than other nuts, with 4 grams per 1-ounce serving, and they’re slightly higher in protein.
+If you're looking for non-dairy calcium foods, don't overlook almonds.
+They're also a bit higher in fiber than other nuts, with 4 grams per 1-ounce serving.
+And almonds are slightly higher in protein.

 Pecans are quite high in monounsaturated fats - the same kind of fat that's in olive oil.
 Monounsaturated fats can help reduce your cholesterol.
 And speaking of cholesterol, pecans are also a source of plant sterols, which can reduce cholesterol, and antioxidants, which can prevent oxidative damage to your cells.